TABLE OF CONTENTS

 9. Peanut butter banana yogurt parfait

 This one can look and taste like dessert.
-Simply combine full-fat Greek yogurt (or dairy-free yogurt) with chunky peanut butter (or almond butter) and layer it with a couple of very thin banana slices, then sprinkle with hemp seeds.
+Simply combine full-fat Greek yogurt (or dairy-free yogurt) with peanut butter (or almond butter) and layer it with a couple of very thin banana slices, then sprinkle with hemp seeds.
+This flavorful mix is an enjoyable treat for when cravings hit.

 10. Quesadillas